highlando/18-dae-course-ovgu/index.md

 > :rocket: Here is the paperhive lecture.
 Looks like you have to join this [channel](https://paperhive.org/channels/invitationLink?token=Rnz0EW4CHT70) to see the document.

+> :rocket: Examinations: Please make an appointment by email.
+Here is the [list of topics](files/examination.md) for the examinations.

 Here you find basic and current information and materials for the lecture *DAEs* at the OvGU in the winter term 2018.